 Base plate equipped with one top flange and 12 stainless steel spreader arm U-bolts.
 The center hole provides for the center post to be installed.
-All metal, coaxial aluminum center post that requires no wiring harness.
-An SO 239 UHF coax chassis socket is on the back of the post at the top.
-The post is installed through the baseplate about 8 inches providing a means for being fastened to the customer provided mast.

 The center post is made of sch 40 6061 T6 aluminum and very tough and resistant to winds over 100 mph.